-William Faulkner (1897-1962) was a writer from Mississippi.
-Faulkner won the Nobel Prize in Literature and is generally considered one of the greatest American authors.
+William Cuthbert Faulkner (September 25, 1897 – July 6, 1962) was a writer from Mississippi.
+Faulkner won the Nobel Prize in Literature and is generally regarded as one of the greatest American authors.
 Most of his stories are set in his mythical Yoknapatawphna County, based on the real Lafayette County, where Faulkner was born.
 Faulkner overdose remains the number one cause of death in the Grammar Nazi community.

 Faulkner's works contain examples of:

 - Beige Prose: Chapters focusing on less-educated characters sometimes slip into this.

 - Crapsack World: In Faulkner's opinion, the South managed to be this in multiple ways in multiple eras.
 It went from a rich slave-owning region where a culture with some positive qualities is nevertheless sustained by the massive cruelty of slavery, to a poor, war-battered region where this culture has dissolved, leaving utter social chaos and violence in its wake and where it still sucks to be black.

 - Crossover: Protagonists or other main characters in some of Faulkner's novels often appear as minor characters in his other works.
 For example, Quentin Compson, a main character in The Sound and the Fury narrates the story of Absalom, Absalom!, while members of the Sartoris and Snopes clans appear throughout most of Faulkner's novels, if only in passing.